anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 • Abstraction: A standardized network abstraction layer between the Virtualisation Layers and the Network Physical Resources Layer that hides (or abstracts) the details of the Network Physical resources from the Virtualisation Layers.

-    Note: In deployment phases this Principle may be applied in many different ways e.g. depending on target use case requirements, workload characteristics, different algorithm implementions of pipeline stages and available platforms.
+> **Note:**  In deployment phases this principle may be applied in many different ways e.g. depending on target use case requirements, workload characteristics, different algorithm implementions of pipeline stages and available platforms.
 The network abstraction layer supports, for example, physical resources with or without programmable hardware acceleration, or programmable network switches

 •Agnosticity : Define Network Fabric concepts and models that can carry any type of traffic in terms of:
     Control, User and Management traffic types